iay/shibboleth-idp-docker/README.md

-If you do want to change these or other values, or make any other local customisations to the Jetty configuration, you can of course just make a private branch of this repository and change the files in `jetty-base` directly.
+If you do want to change these or other values, or make any other local customisations to the Jetty configuration, you can of course just make a private branch of this repository and change the files in `jetty-base-9.4` directly.
 I have also provided an overlay system to make this a bit cleaner.

 If you create, for example, `overlay/jetty-base-9.4/start.d/idp.ini`, then that file will overwrite